 On the other side, failing translation checks might also indicate problem in the source strings.
 Translators often tend to fix some mistakes in translation instead of reporting it - typical example is missing full stop at the end of sentence, but there are more such cases.

 Reviewing all failing checks on your translation can bring you valuable feedback for improving source strings as well.

 You can find the Source strings review in the Tools menu of a translation component.
-You will get a similar view when opening translation, with slightly different checks being displayed:
+You will get similar view when opening translation, with slightly different checks being displayed:

-One of the most interesting checks here is the Multiple failing checks - it fires whenever there is failure on multiple translations of given string.
+One of the most interesting check here is the Multiple failing checks - it fires whenever there is failure on multiple translations of given string.
 Usually this is something to look for as this is string where translators have problems doing the translation properly.
 It might be just wrong punctation at the end of sentence or something more problematic.